-LCS CPD is a unique facility for "Professional Practitioners" that complements the LCS framework and offers opportunities to support CI managers as they continually enhance their CI capabilities.
+LCS CPD is a unique facility for CI practitioners that complements the LCS framework and offers opportunities to support them as they continually enhance their CI capabilities.

 Based on the PDCA model, the annual cycle starts with the creation of an A3 personal development plan.
-Ongoing learning, application and communication activities that address development gaps are recorded, with periodic self-assessment and reflection that provide clear evidence of progress.
+Ongoing learning, practice and communication activities that address development gaps are recorded, with periodic self-assessment and reflection that provide clear evidence of progress.